Line-scan camera

 Pioneer 10's famous images of Jupiter were produced through the line-scan process, with the spacecraft's rotation scanning in one direction and movement in space in the other.
 Though normally not visible, this particular image retains artifacts of the scanning process.

 Modern line-scan camera image of a San Francisco cable car, imaged at 4000 frames per second.
-Note the background, which was unmoving and thus appears as a single vertical stripe.
+The background, which was unmoving, appears as a single vertical stripe.

 A line-scan camera is a system for producing two-dimensional images using a single sensor element.
 They normally consist of a rapidly rotating mirror or prism placed in front of the sensor to provide scanning in one direction while the movement of the recording material, often photographic film, provides scanning in the second direction.
 They are similar in concept to the drum scanner, differing largely in form and function.

 Line scanning was widely used for both visible light and, more commonly, infrared imagery from the 1960s through the 1980s, especially in aerial reconnaissance.
 Typical systems include the one used on the Corona spy satellites, which used a telescope that moved side-to-side while film was pulled across it, producing a series of stripes.
 Another famous example is the camera on Pioneer 10, which used a fixed-position polarimeter as its sensor, with the rotation of the spacecraft providing scanning in one direction while its movement through space provided the other.